markwest1972/smart-security-camera/aws-step-functions/readme.md

 ## How to use

-### Prerequisites
+### IAM Role

-1. You'll need to have created an AWS user and be logged into the [Step Function Console](https://aws.amazon.com/step-functions/).
-2. You'll need to have created the [AWS Lambda functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions) in order to add them to your state machine.
-You'll need the arn values for each function.
+Normally AWS will generate a role for you, but if it doesn't then you can use the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AWSLambdaRole" permission.
+This will allow your state machine to call AWS Lambda Functions.

 ### Setting up the Step Function (aka State Machine)

-To define a step function you'll need to visit the [Step Function Console](https://aws.amazon.com/step-functions/) and create a **State Machine**.
-Some tips for doing this:
+This is done from the [Step Function Console](https://aws.amazon.com/step-functions/).
+Note that Amazon uses 'State Machine' and 'Step Function' interchangebly.

-1. Paste the contents of **step-function-image-processing.json** into the AWS Create State Machine wizard.
+Creating the step function is trivial - you basically copy the contents of the JSON file into the wizard.
+The following tips might save your some time:

+1. Define your [AWS Lambda Functions](https://github.com/markwest1972/smart-security-camera/tree/master/aws-lambda-functions) before starting with the step function.
+2. Use the name *step-function-image-processing* - if you change it you'll have to also change the s3-trigger-image-processing function.
-2. Update the **Resource** flag for each state to reflect the correct **arn** value for each AWS Lambda Function.
-The arn value is located in the top right hand corner of the screen when editing Lambda Functions.
+3. Make sure the correct arn values are used in the Resource values.
+The arn value for each Lambda Function is visible in the top right hand corner of the screen when viewing a Lambda Function definition.
-3. Call the resulting state machine **step-function-image-processing** to ensure that it works with the other [smart-security-camera](https://github.com/markwest1972/smart-security-camera) components.
-4. You'll need to define an IAM role for the state machine.
-This role will require the **AWSLambdaRole** permission so that the Step Function is allowed to call the Lambda Functions that it will orchestrate.
-One way to create and change IAM roles is from the IAM Console (available from the Services menu when logged into the [AWS Console](https://aws.amazon.com/console/)).